 Google’s self-purported goal is to help users find what they’re looking for online by quickly locating the most relevant, useful results and clearly presenting them.
 To Google, a zero-click search is a great success: in an instant, without any further effort, the user has found an answer to their query.
 So over the years, Google has modified its results pages, often placing a significant amount of information above organic search results (in a place some call “position 0”) or to the side.

 According to SearchEngineJournal.com, 34.4 percent of desktop searches are zero-click searches.
 On mobile, that number surges to 62.5 percent.
-Both percentages are expected to continue rising as well.
+Additionally, in the past three years of mobile searches, organic has fallen by nearly 20 percent, paid ads have nearly tripled, and zero-click searches are surging in popularity (source).
+For both desktop and mobile, the percentages of zero-click searches are expected to continue rising as well.

 The following sorts of queries often lead to zero-click searches: